Analysis | Trump’s legal team lights a fuse beneath its remaining credibility

 Giuliani even upbraided a reporter from the conservative Daily Caller who asked when the evidence would be provided.
 The reporter asked whether the legal team was going “to drag this out like the Hunter Biden hard drives again?”

 Giuliani bristled, calling it “completely unfair to say we’re dragging it out.”
-Yet this was an outlet which has repeatedly promoted Trump’s most baseless claims.
+Yet this was an outlet that has repeatedly promoted Trump’s most baseless claims.
 When even it is skeptical, you’re in a bad place.

 And it was all very diplomatically enunciated by former George W. Bush adviser Karl Rove, who appeared on Fox News after the news conference.
 Rove, who has said the election is effectively over because of the margins of Trump’s defeat, made it clear he was very skeptical of the claims — particularly Powell’s conspiracy theory — and their substantiation.